Abandoned vehicles

-We are under a legal duty to investigate and remove vehicles from any land forming part of the highway or in the open air if they are deemed to have been unlawfully abandoned.
+We are under a legal duty to investigate and remove vehicles from land that forms part of the highway or in the open air.
+This is if they are deemed to have been unlawfully abandoned.

-This duty does not extend to the requirement to remove any vehicle, where the costs to do so are unreasonably high.
+This duty does not extend to the need to remove any vehicle.
+This is the case where the costs to do so are unreasonably high.

 - burnt out